-“We know there have been many IT disasters such as the National Programme for IT (NPfIT), and we had heard about the reports on Epic but it wasn’t something that concerned us,” he says.
+“We know there have been a number of challenging IT deployments in the past, and we had heard about the reports on Epic but it wasn’t something that concerned us,” he says.

 “With any system implementation, if you’re going to be first it takes courage and a certain aspect of it is you will have some exposure – not all of it good.
 We didn’t consider [the previous issues] as our focus was on the problem we were trying to fix and in trying to deliver patient benefits, safety and efficiency,” he adds.